10 Ways to Use Tumblebooks to Accelerate Literacy Skills

 Have students listen to the story on Tumblebooks and complete the chart.
 After students have had a chance to listen to the stories, gather students in whole group to complete the class chart.
 Be sure to compare and contrast the stories.
 What does the author want the reader to learn from this character?
 What is the theme (moral or message)?
 Why do you think the author wants us to learn this?
 How are the authors’ purposes alike?

-9. Academy Awards of Tumblebooks — “Nominate” 5 texts from Tumblebooks library.
+This is a great activity for building vocabulary and critical thinking skills. - Academy Awards of Tumblebooks — “Nominate” 5 texts from Tumblebooks library.
 Add the titles to the computer playlist.
 Create a wall chart for class votes.

 Have students read and vote for their favorite book.
 At the end of the rating period (you determine a set amount of time), the class votes are tabulated and the winner of the “Best Tumblebook” is announced.
 You can add award categories such as Best Non-fiction Book, Best Book by the Author…., Best Character Development, etc.